chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 The NFS version 4.0 protocol itself does not impose any bound on the size of NFS calls or replies.

-Some of the data items enumerated in Section 5.2 (in particular, the items related to ACLs and fs_locations) make it difficult to predict the maximum size of NFS version 4.0 replies that interrogate variable-length fattr4 attributes.
+Some of the data items enumerated in {{nfsv4-reply-size}}
+(in particular, the items related to ACLs and fs_locations) make it difficult to predict the maximum size of NFS version 4.0 replies that interrogate variable-length fattr4 attributes.
 Client implementations might rely upon internal architectural limits to constrain the reply size, but such limits are not always guaranteed to be reliable.

 When an NFS version 4.0 client expects an especially sizeable fattr4 result, it can rely on message continuation or provision a Reply